 Last week I posted about How to Make Tahini.
 I couldn’t believe how easy that was and how much we have used it already.
-Today, I will show you how to make a homemade roasted red pepper hummus.
-I made some for our Super Bowl party and it went over like gangbusters!
-I love hummus and I’m not really sure why we haven’t posted more of these recipes, but there will be 2 more coming up – so stand by.
+I made another batch for our Super Bowl party and it went over like gangbusters!

 Now, given all the “bad” food that is normally offered at Super Bowl parties, this was our contribution to providing a yummy and healthy snack!
 It served really well with pitas, vegetables and even tortilla chips.
 I offered all of them and allowed folks to pick their own.

 Fast – This is one of the fastest recipes we have on the site, checking in at just five minutes.
 It’s a quick zip in the blender and you have yourself some hummus.

 Versatile – Don’t you love recipes that you can tweak a little bit and they taste completely different?
 Add more garlic, take it out, add in jalapeños, add in cajun flavoring, etc. It’s endless what you can do by keeping the basics here and building around it.

 Tahini – We show you how to make tahini at home, or you can hop to the store to buy your own.
 I love making it now that I realized how quick and easy it was.
 Why buy it when I can make my own and control all the ingredients?

 Chickpeas/Garbanzo Beans – They go by either name and these beans are grainy and pack a little bit of a nutty flavor.
 They are incredibly healthy to add to you diet as they keep you full and are low in calories.

 Roasted Red Peppers – We used ½ of a jar of store bought version in a brine and it worked out perfectly.